 Asia-Pacific Sales and Marketing Expenses.
 The increase in our Asia-Pacific sales and marketing expenses was primarily due to additional sales and marketing expenses from the impact of the Asia Tone acquisition and higher compensation costs, including sales compensation, general salaries, bonuses, stock-based compensation expense and headcount growth (86 Asia-Pacific sales and marketing employees as of September 30, 2012 versus 70 as of September 30, 2011).
 For the three months ended September 30, 2012, the impact of foreign currency fluctuations to our Asia-Pacific sales and marketing expenses was not significant when compared to average exchange rates of the three months ended September 30, 2011.
-Over the past several years, we have been investing in our Asia-Pacific sales and marketing initiatives to further increase our revenue.
+Over the past several years, we have been investing in our Asia-Pacific sales and marketing expenses have increased.
 These investments have included the hiring of additional headcount and new product innovation efforts and, as a result, our Asia-Pacific sales and marketing expenses have increased.
-Although we anticipate that we will continue to invest in Asia-Pacific sales and marketing expenses as a percentage of revenues will remain at approximately current levels over the next year but should ultimately decrease as we continue to grow our business.
+Although we anticipate that we will continue to invest in Asia-Pacific sales and marketing initiatives, we believe our Asia-Pacific sales and marketing expenses as a percentage of revenues will remain at approximately current levels over the next year but should ultimately decrease as we continue to grow our business.